hamukichi/ironpycompiler/README.txt

 IronPyCompiler will solve this problem.
-It examines what modules your scripts require, using the module ``modulefinder`` of *CPython* (it means that IronPyCompiler should be used on CPython), and compiles them with ``pyc.py`` into a stand-alone .NET assembly, calling ipy.exe.
+It examines what modules your scripts require, using the module ``modulefinder`` of *CPython* (it is one of the reasons why IronPyCompiler should be used on CPython 2.7.x ), and compiles them with ``pyc.py`` into a stand-alone .NET assembly, calling ipy.exe.